 Jeff McCoy is an attorney based in Colorado, where he works on cases involving separation of powers and private property rights.
-Prior to joining PLF, Jeff was a staff attorney at Mountain States Legal Foundation in Lakewood, Colorado for five years.
+Prior to joining the Pacific Legal Foundation, Jeff was a staff attorney at Mountain States Legal Foundation in Lakewood, Colorado for five years.
 During his time at Mountain States he litigated cases protecting individual liberty, the right to own and use property, limited and ethical government, and the free enterprise system.
 His work included helping secure victory for a Wyoming private property owner in United States Supreme Court case Marvin M. Brandt Revocable Trust v.
 United States.

 Throughout his career, Jeff has worked for various organizations that promote individual liberty and limited government.
 Besides Mountain States, Jeff worked as an intern for the Cato Institute during the spring of 2008 and, after his first year of law school, Jeff worked as a Charles G. Koch fellow at the Institute for Justice’s Seattle office.
 In 2017, Jeff joined PLF to continue his work helping people fight against government overreach.